hezarai/hezar/docs/guide/models_advanced.md

 bert = models_registry["bert"].module_class(models_registry["bert"].config_class())
 ```
 Obviously, this is so ugly and long so lets use the build method `build_model`.
-This method takes in 3 paramters:
+This method takes in 3 parameters:
 - `name`: The model name which must be present in `model_registry` keys
 - `config`: Optional model config
 - `**kwargs`: Extra config parameters as keyword arguments that overwrites the default config parameters.